The Beetle (novel): Plot summary

 The final narrative is given from the perspective of Detective Augustus Champnell.
 Champnell is finishing up the paperwork on a case when Lessingham enters his office.
 Lessingham tells him about his connection to the Beetle.
-Twenty years ago, Lessingham decided to go to Cairo.
+Twenty years before, Lessingham decided to go to Cairo.
 Out on his own one night, he was lured by a young woman and was captured by the cult of Isis.
 In her temple, Lessingham was put into a hypnotic state and forced to obey the orders of the high priestess, called the Woman of the Songs.
 There he witnessed many human sacrifices, all of them women.
 After one such sacrifice, the Woman of the Songs' control over him weakened, and he took the opportunity to attack and strangle her until she turned into a scarab.
 He managed to escape the temple and was found by missionaries and nursed back to health, after which he returned to England.
 As Lessingham explains his current situation to Champnell, Atherton, a friend of Champnell's, bursts in.
 Having returned to the house after losing sight of the hypnotized Holt, he discovered that Lindon was missing; he asks Champnell for help in finding her.

 The three men quickly make their way to the Beetle's house, but all they find are Lindon's clothes and hair.
 They inquire at the only other house on the street, which belongs to a Louisa Coleman.
 She also owns the Beetle's house.
 She explains that she rented the house to the Beetle, but because she was suspicious, she spied on him.
 She never saw Lindon leave, but she did see a man leave the house, and shortly after that, she also saw the Beetle leave, carrying a human-sized package.
 Champnell theorises that the Beetle intends to return to Egypt and that the man was Lindon, dressed in Holt's old clothes.
 After acquiring information from an officer, the three men follow the Beetle to London Waterloo, where they learn that the Beetle boarded a train with two peculiar Englishmen.
 At the local police station, the men learn that a man who was previously in the company of an "Arab" has been found murdered.
 It turns out to be Holt, but he is in fact still barely alive.
 Before he collapses, he asks Atherton to save Lindon and confirms that she is the other man.
 With the help of the police, they find out that the Beetle and Lindon took a train from London St Pancras to Hull.
 They are provided with a special train to catch up with the kidnapper, but their journey ends in Luton, where the train they had been pursuing has derailed.
 In the chaos, they find Lindon unconscious in one of the front coaches.
 All that is left of the Beetle are burnt and bloodied rags.